freemocap/documentation/docs/Writerside/topics/resources/groundplane_calibration.md

 ![groundplane_oriented_data.png](groundplane_oriented_data.png)

+The output calibration toml now also has a boolean in the `metadata` section that lets you know whether the a ground plane calibration was used as well.

 ## Possible Errors
 If the ground plane calibration fails, the software will **instead use the default calibration**.
 If ground plane calibration fails, there should be a pop-up window letting you know and giving you a reason why.
 There are a couple of